react-backoffice/backoffice/README.md

 * Drawer: Element that has an (off-canvas) menu
 * BackButton: A Button to go "back" to a given url
 * Form: Form components
+* ErrorSnackbar: Show an error in the left hand corner